What is obstructive sleep apnoea (OSA)

-When the blood oxygen level becomes low enough the brain sends a signal known as an arousal and the sleeper partially awakens, the obstruction in the throat clears and the flow of air starts again, usually with a gasp.
-This sequence of events can occur all throughout sleep with most people unaware this is occurring.
+When the blood oxygen level becomes low enough, the brain sends a signal known as an arousal, and the sleeper partially awakens, the obstruction in the throat clears, and the flow of air starts again, usually with a gasp.
+This sequence of events can occur throughout the night, totally disrupting sleep quality, with most people unaware this is occurring.

 The only way to be certain you have sleep apnoea is to do a diagnostic sleep study.
 One of the main purposes of the sleep study is not just to detect the presence of sleep apnoea but to determine the severity.
-The degree of severity of the sleep apnoea will help determine what is the best available treatment.
+The degree of severity of the sleep apnoea will help determine which is the best available treatment.
 Sleep apnoea is classified as mild, moderate or severe, depending on the number of disturbances to breathing per hour of sleep.

 Many people have what’s known as positional sleep apnoea, whereby sleeping on the back is a key contributing factor.
 Elevating the head of your bed and avoiding sleeping on your back can be very helpful.
 We can help you with strategies to help you sleep on your side.